-I do not include my contact details on my CV because these days you are normally either applying for the job online or through an agency and you have to give them your details anyway.
+I do not include my contact details on my CV because these days you usually are either applying for the job online or through an agency and you have to give them your details anyway.
 Also if you write a covering letter, which I think should always accompany an application, then again your details will be included there.
-The same applies for other information that doesn’t need to be on the application – your age or your health status for example.
+The same applies to other information that doesn’t need to be on the form – your age or your health status for example.

-I think of my CV as a list of my skills and achievements, a concise and well written list but a list neither the less.
+I think of my CV as a list of my skills and achievements, a concise and well-written list but a list neither the less.
 Always start with your most recent job first and work your way backwards.
-Generally the most recent role should have the most information but I also think the detail should reflect how long you were in the role and also the skills that you gained while you were there.
-I was only working at my last company for a little under 2 years so my CV doesn’t have as much detail as my previous employer; where I worked for twice the amount of time and did a more substantial role.
+Generally, the most recent role should have the most information, but I also think the detail should reflect how long you were in the position and the skills that you gained while you were there.
+I was only working at my last company for a little under two years so my CV doesn’t have as much detail as my previous employer; where I worked for twice the amount of time and did a more substantial role.

 Make use of bullet points

 The CV has to be easy on the eye, it should be full of information, but it also has to be easy to read.
 I write a small paragraph on the role and the company and then have a bullet point list of the tasks, skills and work below.
 Don’t just copy your job spec, ensure you add some colour to the role so that the potential employer can get a flavour of how you work, what you like to do and the skills you have.

 You will be filing a specific role, and you should tailor your CV accordingly.
 I have a few versions of my CV that reflect different skills I have so that if I apply for a role, for example, which involves lots of event planning, I make sure the knowledge I have in that area comes through, the same with a board level EA role.
 I would strongly recommend that you don’t lie on your CV but I would also say if you know you can do the job you are applying for then showing your skills in a way that will push you ahead of everyone else can only be a good thing.